PROUDLY ESTABLISHED IN 2010

-The Jaycie Phelps Athletic Center (JPAC) is a 25,000 square foot athletic training center featuring recreational and competitive gymnastics, All Star cheer, tumbling, special events and after school care in Greenfield, Indiana.
+The Jaycie Phelps Athletic Center (JPAC) is a 25,000 square foot athletic training center featuring recreational and competitive gymnastics, All Star cheer, tumbling, and special events in Greenfield, Indiana.
 JPAC was founded in 2010 by 1996 Olympic Champion Jaycie Phelps, along with co-founders Jack Phelps and Dave Marus, in order to provide the Indianapolis area with the highest level of training.
-This marks TEN YEARS!

 Jaycie Phelps | 1996 OLYMPIC GOLD CHAMPION